alexfrederiksen/MeccanoidForArduino/README.md

 A library written in C++ to allow an Arduino to interface with the Meccanoid Smart Modules.
 It is an improved form of the one given by Meccano and includes many more capabilities.
 You can find the original Meccano library [here](http://www.meccano.com/meccanoid-opensource).

 ## Include in your Arduino project
-To include the library, download the source files to your arduino library folder (the one in your workspace).
-The library source files should be in their own folder named "MeccanoidForArduino".
-This way it can be added as a library in the Arduino IDE through Sketch -> Include Library -> Add .ZIP Library and then select the folder containing the source files.
+To include the library, download the ZIP file and open Arduino IDE.
+In the Arduino IDE navigate Sketch -> Include Library -> Add .ZIP Library and select the library ZIP file.

 ## Create a module chain
 Smart Modules can either be servos or LEDs.
-They are commonly daisy-chained for simplicity and can be controlled with a single pin on your microcontroller.
-There can be a maximum of To create a chain you must give the pin.
+They are commonly daisy-chained for simplicity and can be controlled with a single PWM pin on your microcontroller.
+There can be a maximum of 4 modules in a single chain.
+The module closest to the pin has an id of 0 while the furthest has an id of 3.
+To create a chain you only need the PWM pin that the chain connects to.
+Refer to the [Smart Module Protocol](http://www.meccano.com/meccanoid-opensource) for specifications of pull-up resistors.
 ```c++
 Chain* chain = new Chain(int pwmPin);
 ```